Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Recommended Reference Projects:

-Encourage reference or secondary development based on the following cutting-edge open-source projects to tackle the challenges of this topic:
+It is encouraged to refer to or develop further based on the following cutting-edge open-source projects to address the challenges of this topic:

 - https://github.com/inclusionAI/AWorld